 Albert Park Grand Prix Circuit

-It’s a world-beating facility that attracts hundreds of thousands of people, from dedicated F1 aficionados to die-hard celebrity-watchers.
+The event attracts hundreds of thousands of people each year, from dedicated F1 aficionados to die-hard celebrity-watchers.
 It’s an inner-city party that last for four days but brings year-round interest as Melbourne launches the annual FIA Formula One World Championship.

-Albert Park was completely revamped in preparation for the return of Grand Prix to Melbourne in 1996.
-The only permanent facility is the two story pit lane building.
-The rest, including grandstands and corporate facilities are temporary and are constructed every year.
+While racing at Albert Park dates back to 1953, the circuit was completely revamped in preparation for the return of the F1 Grand Prix to Melbourne in 1996.
+The only permanent facility at the circuit is the two story pit lane building.
+The rest, including grandstands and corporate facilities are all temporary and are constructed every year.